steven-b-cho/llmorph/README.md

 ```

 Alternatively, set the config value `use_existing_source_inputs` to `false` to automatically download and use the datasets when the tool is run.

+### Changing LLMs

+This project uses the `openai` python package to manage LLMs.
+To change the LLM under test, you can specify the relevant model name in `llm` perameter in the CLI; or, if using the config file, specifying the config value `llm_list` and the API endpoint in `llm_endpoint`.
+To use a different API, or to use a locally hosted LLM, plese modify `src/llm_runner.py`.

 ### Adding or modifying tasks